-There is right now a revolution in woodworking courses created by the closure of many state run colleges.
-This workshop has lead the way and been the model for many of the private furniture making courses available to you today.
+Right now, there is a revolution in woodworking courses created by the closure of many state-run colleges.
+Our workshop has led the way and been the model for many of the private furniture making courses available to you today.
 Rowden Atelier is recognised as a Centre of Woodworking Excellence that produces exceptional furniture and trains exceptional woodworkers.
 You could be one of them.

 LOTS OF PEOPLE CAN TEACH YOU TO MAKE, WHAT THEY CANNOT DO IS HELP WITH THE NEXT STEP